RonenNess/GeonBit.UI/README.md

 - WhileMouseHover: called every frame while mouse hovers over this entity.
 - OnClick: called when mouse left button is released on this entity.
 - OnValueChange: called when the value of this entity change (relevant for entities with value only).
+- OnVisiblityChange: called when the 'Visible' property of this entity changes.
 - OnMouseEnter: called when mouse enter the entity boundaries.
 - OnMouseLeave: called when mouse leave the entity boundaries.
 - BeforeDraw: called every frame before we draw this entity (only if visible).